SiebeBaree/Coinz/README.md

 * Create a social media account.
 * Play more than 20 games inside discord.
 * Modern dashboard with audit logs.
+* Be a farmer and grow some crops.
 * Buy pets and level them up.
 (25+ unique pets)

 ## Suggestions, bugs, feature requests